 Dambri waterfall looks the most beautiful on sunny days.
 During these days, you can see more clearly the surrounding mist that is created by pouring water.
 If you are lucky, you can even see the rainbow.
 The green of the dense forest, the white foam of water, and the colorful rainbow will create a picturesque and breathtaking sight of the waterfall.
 It looks like you are getting lost in a fairy jungle.
 Furthermore, nature has also endowed this place with a primeval forest full of tomentose plants and giant tropical trees.
 Thus, this is a wonderful place for those who want to explore nature.
 Especially, there is a fossil plant cave under the third floor of the waterfall.
 In order not to slip, be careful of the moss when you walk.

 The name “Dambri” is inextricably linked with a legendary love story that happened long ago.
 A beautiful girl, namely Bri fell in love with Kdam – a brave boy but they could not get married to each other because of the difference and conflicts between the two tribes where they live.
 Kdam was so sad because he could not marry his girl, then he left his village and went to a forest.
 Shortly afterward, Bri also left her home and started her journey to look for her boyfriend.
 Unfortunately, although Bri spent months passing through many forests and streams, she could not find him.
 She came back to the forest near her village with the hope that Kdam would come back to see her.
 However, there was no news from Kdam.
 He never came back.
 Bri kept waiting and crying a lot until she died.
 Her body was turned into rock and her endless tears kept pouring down strongly over the rocks.
 The place formed a waterfall and was named Dambri (the combination of the names of two people) to memorize them.
 Dambri also means “waiting” in the K’Ho language.
 The people from the two hill tribes were deeply touched by their truthful love and felt regretful.
-They reconciled with each other and allow their children to get married to whoever they want.
+They reconciled with each other and allow their children to get married to whoever they wanted.

 5. Elephant Waterfall, Dalat